Malta–Sicily interconnector

 The Malta–Sicily interconnector is the submarine power cable which connects the power grid of Malta with the Italian Transmission Network managed by Terna, which is part of the European grid.
+It was constructed in 2014-2015, and supplies roughly 1/3 of Malta's electrical power (2024).

 Technical characteristics

 The 95 km long subsea cable starts at Magħtab, Qalet Marku in Malta and it runs to Marina di Ragusa in Sicily, Italy.